PauliusMacernis/antdelno.lt/README.md

 antdelno.lt
 ===========

 Simple website for the private event with few friends invited.
 The website should be hosted privately, so no Facebook or other media sharing websites will be involved.
+The website in action: https://youtu.be/5diVEnkX5TU

 ##### The purpose of using
 Closed circle of people get one password to log in and see the information you provide on the event.